Book Review: Hernando de Soto, The Mystery of Capital: Why Capitalism Triumphs in the West and Fails Everywhere Else (New York: Basic Books, 2000).

 In conclusion, Hernando de Soto believes that the best way to enrich the world’s poor is to take the perspective of the poor to understand their needs and coopt the elites by showing them the economic potential of the poor (189).
 The argument is much more detailed than I can sketch here, but the most powerful implication is that people are a safe bet, whether rich or poor.

 This article was cross-posted at the author’s blog, www.avenhampark.blogspot.com

 Similarly tagged OmniNerd content:

-- Book Review: Irving's A Guide to the Good Life, The Ancient Art of Stoic Joy, by davidcgore about 5 years ago
+- Book Review: Irving's A Guide to the Good Life, The Ancient Art of Stoic Joy, by davidcgore over 5 years ago

-- Home Network 2.0, by markmcb over 6 years ago
+- Home Network 2.0, by markmcb almost 7 years ago